How we built a Node.js Middleware to Log HTTP API Requests and Responses

 }

 We only use specific parts of the request for our logging.
 It uses JSON as format so it’s a structured logging approach and has a timestamp so know we not only know what was requested by whom but also when the request started.
+Structured logging uses a uniform format across all log entries to facilitate easier querying and analysis.

 Logging Processing Time

 If we wanted to add data about how long the request took to process, we need a way to check when it’s finished.
+Performance logs measure the efficiency and response speed of APIs, recording metrics such as response time and throughput, which can be useful for such analysis.

 Let’s update our code!